Generic filters

 Forget sunbathing or swimming.
 Let’s go fossil hunting.
 For photographers the sweep of the beach, the fossickers and the sunsets make for a magical moment where the elements come together.

-Marokopa River opens out into the Tasman Sea.
-The dunes and beach area are largely off limits due to archeological sites establishing evidence of Maori burial sites and shore bird nesting locations.
 The settlement has a campground store (open in summer season) supplying basic necessities and is the hub for the very small community.
 Dedicated fans of surf casting fishing use the beach or estuary when the tide is turning.
 The estuary is safe for swimming.

-Where to take the best selfies in Marokopa
+Where to Take the Best Selfies in Marokopa

 • Arriving and finding the places